 Yes; however, the amendment either needs the consent of the defendant or, if the defendant does not approve the amendment, consent of the court.
 The court approves the amendment if no severe complications or delays of the proceedings are to be expected.
 In certain cases, the amendment of the claim does not require the consent of either the defendant or the court, provided that neither the legal basis of the claim is changed nor the value of the claim is raised.
-Additional submission of facts and evidence (without annealing the claim) is usually permissible if the delay of the submission is not to be seen as gross negligence.
+However, additional submission of facts and evidence usually is permissible if the delay of the submission is not to be seen as gross negligence.